xylus11/YoutubeClone/README.md

 ## Description:
-Welcome to our GitHub repository for a YouTube clone, meticulously crafted to offer a seamless video streaming experience without intrusive advertisements.
+Welcome to our GitHub repository for a YouTube clone, meticulously crafted to offer a seamless video streaming experience with reduced 300ms of loading on related videos section without intrusive advertisements .
 Our project focuses on providing a user-friendly interface and responsiveness across various devices, ensuring optimal viewing regardless of screen size.

 ## Key Features: